-Course title & Code Credit d listribution of the course Pre-requisite of the course Lecture Practical/ Practice Mathematical Python 4 3 0 1 Class XII pass with Mathematics knowledge of
+Credit distributior Pre-requisite of the course Code Lecture Tutorial Practical/ Practice Mathematical Python 4 3 0 1 Class XII pass with Mathematics knowledge of

 Learning Objectives: The Learning Objectives of this course are as follows:

 - To be able to model and solve mathematical problems using Python Programs. - To experience utility of open-source resources for numerical and symbolic mathematical software systems.